forbconly/Family/family_data.md

 •	A pharmacist working as a government employee with ESIC, New Delhi.
 Personality: Very talented and participates in cultural events in her society, can be a bit controlling and likes things done her way.
 --- PERSON END ---

 --- PERSON START ---
 Name: Yamini (alias Mini)
-Born: November 1983
+Born: 8th November 1983
 Relationships:
 •	Youngest daughter of: Laxmi and Kailash Chand Gupta
 •	Granddaughter (Natin) of: Hamir Mal and Shanti Devi
-•	Spouse of: Yogesh Soni (Married in Feb 2011)
+•	Spouse of: Yogesh Soni (Married on 17th Jan 2011)
 •	Mother (Mummy) of: Ananya
 •	Younger sister to: Priyanka, Himanshu
 •	Nanad of: Swati